jjabakker/GlycoPaint-History/instructions.md

 ## Transform Brightfield images

-The image viewer can not handle the original Nikon nd2 format, so with the use of Fijie the nd2 brightfield images are converted to jpg format.
+The image viewer can not handle the original Nikon nd2 format, so with the use of Fiji the nd2 brightfield images are converted to jpg format.

 - Start Fiji
 - Run Plugins – Paint – Grid – Convert BF Images